AlexDCode/AutomatedRadioEvaluationSuite/README.md

   - Gain Transfer Method (i.e., Comparison Antenna Method) using a reference measurement
 - Measure antenna return loss (magnitude and phase).
 - Save and recall measurements in standardized file formats for data analysis.
-- Export plots in standard formats (PDF, PNG, JPEG) and TikZ for publication (TikZ export currently unsupported for polar plots)
 - Plot measurement results within the app for quick visualization.
+- Export plots in standard formats (PDF, PNG, JPEG) and TikZ for publication (TikZ export unsupported for polar plots)

 ## TODO